jpentland/ChatPlaysRTS/README.txt

 1. Request an oauth code with this link https://twitchapps.com/tmi/ (don't leak this on stream)
 2. To start the program, double click START.bat
 3. If this is the first time running the program, you will be asked for your twitch username and oauth.
 You can paste by just right-clicking in the command prompt.
 Press enter to continue.
+4. Chat control will be started

-4. To start chat control, type the command !startcontrol in chat
+* To temporarily stop chat control, type the command !stopcontrol in chat
-5. To stop, type the command !stopcontrol
+* To restart chat control, type the command !startcontrol

 Custom Commmands
 -------------------------------------